britquokka/aoc/2024/README.md

 ### Day 14: Restroom Redoubt

 part 1 only is solved.
-In part 2, we need to find a christmas tree which is drawn by robots positions in a area at a specific time but i don't know how to solve that.
+In part 2, we need to find a Christmas tree which is drawn by robots positions in area at a specific time but I don't know how to solve that.
 Try to find the map with the more adjacent robots  ?

+### Day 18: RAM Run

+BFS (Breadth First Search) practical works

 [aoc-about]:   https://adventofcode.com/2024/about